 You’ve decided to add a pet to your family—a new and exciting chapter is about to start for everyone in the household.
 Adding a pet is not to be entered into lightly as there are many factors you’ll need to consider before making a decision.
-What type of pet do you want?
-Do you have other animals or young children in the household to consider before throwing another pet into the mix?
-Most importantly, how do you go about finding a responsible breeder?
+You may want to adopt or you may want to go to a breeder.

 Regardless of the type of animal you’re looking for, you need to make sure the breeder is legitimate and not someone looking to make a fast buck in lieu of the pet’s safety.
 In this guide, you’ll discover tips to spot a responsible breeder and what to do if the breeder is short of trustworthy.